Campus Life: Academic Dishonesty & Integrity Policy

 - Suspension from the University for a specific period of time.

-3.10 In all appeal cases, both the student and the faculty member bringing the allegation have a right to appear before the Academic Life Committee to make statements about the truth or falsity of charges.
+In all appeal cases, both the student and the faculty member bringing the allegation have a right to appear before the Academic Life Committee to make statements about the truth or falsity of charges.
 Each party may request to bring a relevant member of the WJU community with him/her to the hearing.
 The chair of the Academic Life Committee approves or denies this request on a case-by-case basis.
-Having heard all parties, the Committee determines whether or not the student has committed a violation of Academic Integrity.
-The Committee's decision is subject to appeal to the Academic Dean, whose hearing of the case and subsequent action constitutes an exhaustion of all required academic remedies.
+Having heard all parties, the Committee determines whether or not the student has committed a violation of academic integrity.
+The Committee's decision is subject to appeal to the Academic Dean, whose hearing of the case and subsequent action is conclusive.